 Decision calculation will NOT happen if you select Only one decision required in the stage settings.

-Proof and stage lock is dependent only on ' actions;
+Proof and stage lock are dependent only on ' actions;

 Only stages with decision-makers can have an In progress status.
 This will change later after reviewers submit their decisions.